COGNITIVE BEHAVIORAL THERAPY (CBT)

 - Licensed Clinical Social Worker

 - Adjunct Professor of CBT at NYU Graduate School

 - Author of articles in The NY Times, Fitness, Shape

 Will My Insurance Company Cover the Cost?

-- You pay only the registration fee and you will not be billed any additional costs.
+- You pay only $15 per session and you will not be billed any additional costs.